|Surely it should be tarmac,|

 |We joined in|

-Façade of the church of São Paul, Macau
+Façade of the church of São Paulo, Macau

 Half a kilometre north of Almeida Ribeiro a set of steps leads up to the church of São Paulo.
 Begun in 1602, the façade at the top of the steps took twenty-five years to finish.
 Being designed by a Spaniard in an Italian style and built by Japanese craftsmen it could have been a disaster, but it is actually magnificent.
 A dove at the top symbolising the Holy Spirit is flanked by the sun and moon.
 In the second tier Jesus stands among the implements of crucifixion and below this The Virgin Mary and angels are surrounded by a peony, representing China, a chysanthemum (Japan) a griffin and a rigged galleon (Portugal).
 Four Jesuit saints make up the lowest tier.
 The façade is the image of Macau, reproduced everywhere on shopping bags and t-shirts, and the steps swarm with the tourists of several continents all jockeying for the best position to photograph each other in front of the stonework.
 We joined in.